 Yinka Shonibare MBE (RA)

-The Center presents a display of works by the British Nigerian artist Yinka Shonibare MBE (RA), which coincides with the exhibition Spreading Canvas: Eighteenth-Century British Marine Painting (September 15–December 4, 2016) and highlights areas of Shonibare’s practice that reflect a similar investment in diverse media and British maritime history.
-Bringing together photography, costume, sculpture, and film, the Center’s display introduces audiences to the breadth of Shonibare’s work, while focusing on a single theme: the life, death, and legacy of Admiral Lord Nelson, whom the artist uses as an emblem of Britain’s imperial past.
-Each of the seven works on view, and the three film installations which will be screened throughout the fall, incorporates references to the colorful, wax-printed cotton fabrics that have become Shonibare’s signature material.
+The Center presented a display of works by the British Nigerian artist Yinka Shonibare MBE (RA), which coincided with the exhibition Spreading Canvas: Eighteenth-Century British Marine Painting (September 15–December 4, 2016) and highlighted areas of Shonibare’s practice that reflected a similar investment in diverse media and British maritime history.
+Bringing together photography, costume, sculpture, and film, the Center’s display introduced audiences to the breadth of Shonibare’s work, while focusing on a single theme: the life, death, and legacy of Admiral Lord Nelson, whom the artist uses as an emblem of Britain’s imperial past.
+Each of the seven works on view, and the three film installations that were screened throughout the fall of 2016, incorporated references to the colorful, wax-printed cotton fabrics that have become Shonibare’s signature material.
 Associated with Africa but originating in Indonesia and Holland, the fabrics are the product of global trade and imperial markets, thus summing up the themes at the heart of Shonibare’s work.

-Yinka Shonibare MBE (RA) has been curated by Martina Droth, Deputy Director of Research and Curator of Sculpture, Yale Center for British Art.
+Yinka Shonibare MBE (RA) was curated by Martina Droth, Deputy Director of Research and Curator of Sculpture, Yale Center for British Art.